Shoreline Pool Facility Exploration Project

 Shoreline Pool Advisory Committee

-The City Manager will appoint 14 to 16 community members to serve on the Pool Facility Advisory Committee (Pool Committee) from September 2025 through February 2026.
-The Pool Committee’s goal will be to make a recommendation to the City Manager about aspects of a pool facility funding measure that could potentially be on the November 2026 ballot.
-The Pool Committee will reflect the diversity of the Shoreline community, including both swimmers and non-swimmers.
-Pool Committee members will receive a payment of $50 for each meeting.
+The City Manager has appointed 17 community members to serve on the Pool Facility Advisory Committee (Pool Committee) from September 2025 through February 2026.
+The Pool Committee’s goal is to make a recommendation to the City Manager about aspects of a pool facility funding measure that could potentially be on the November 2026 ballot.
+The Pool Committee reflects the diversity of the Shoreline community, including both swimmers and non-swimmers.

 The City Manager will review the Committee’s recommendation before providing an update to City Council in March 2026.
 City Council will decide whether to place a ballot measure to fund a pool facility on the November 2026 General Election ballot by August 2026.